ZUN (video game developer): Design philosophy

 ZUN has voiced criticism of the video game industry, saying that games have become easier and less mechanically complex when they try to appeal to a wider audience.
 However, he noted that the dojin game market has allowed for danmaku and other niche genres to still thrive.

-ZUN works alone, and each Touhou game was created from the ground up, including the engine.
-The only exception to this are the fighting games, the first of which was Immaterial and Missing Power, created in 2003 with dojin group Twilight Frontier.
+ZUN works alone, and each mainline Touhou game was created from the ground up, including the engine.
+He collaborates with others for spinoff games such as the Touhou fighting games, the first of which was Immaterial and Missing Power, created in 2003 with dojin group Twilight Frontier.
 In the game's afterword, ZUN mentioned that he disliked having to manage other workers, and that he produced things "six times more comfortably" when doing so alone.

 In the addendum of Unfinished Dream of All Living Ghost (2023), ZUN lauded the efficiency of generative artificial intelligence (AI) but remarked that "the beasts are the ones building a world of mental enrichment and a palpable sense of life".
 He referred to the case where the means by which artists create passionately their dojin works, which he calls AI's "opposing symbol of imperfection, organicity, and the importance of 'the process' ...", cannot be comparable to AI works.
+For the development of Fossilized Wonders, ZUN incorporated images generated by artificial intelligence into the game, a decision some Touhou fans criticized.
+However, he stated that his reason of using AI generated images had to do with the game's plot, and affirmed a negative stance against generative AI in art.

 ZUN has acknowledged that while the Touhou characters have elaborate stories, little detail is given to them in-game, saying that "danmaku is how the story and characters are communicated."
 Additionally, he has claimed danmaku is meant to be beautiful and aesthetically pleasing, which is also the main reason why the majority of Touhou characters are female.
 ZUN believes there is a feminine charm to danmaku, which would be lost with male characters, and that the presence of female characters should not be interpreted as fan service.

 Video game scholar Angelo Careri wrote that ZUN's musical style features fast melodies with elements of Japanese music and sequences of ornate arpeggiated strings, paired with fast-tempo or percussive rhythms, using low-fidelity virtual instruments dominated by piano and trumpet timbres.